Sand-Fox/Unity-Spreadsheet-Reader/README.md

 # Unity-Spreadsheet-Reader
-A script to import Google Sheet data into Unity.
+A script to easily import Google Sheet data into Unity.